 While we were on the road, I got a call from my manager at work.
 Since the coup had been announced the previous evening, we were unsure what would happen with our work situation.
 It turned out that she had called to inform me that there was no need for me to come into work for the whole weekend, as the Ministry of Education had called for all schools to close, which was music to my ears.
-I only ever have one day off each week, so the idea a weekend, let alone a long weekend, made me very excited.
+I only ever have one day off each week, so the idea a weekend, let alone a long weekend, was exciting.
 However, 45 minutes later, I received another call to say that I did, in fact, have to work.
 The Ministry of Education had changed their minds and said that since we teach adults, we had to remain open.
 Gah.
 To have only 45 minutes of joy before my weekend plans were snatched away from me was quite disappointing.
 I knew that it was too good the be true.
-Still, I was happy to be going on a day trip, since it’s not something that I do very often at all.
+Still, I was happy to be going on a day trip, since it’s not something that I do very often.

-Of course, I’ve heard of Thai fighters kicking down banana trees, but didn’t think that anyone actually did it in real life.
-I had assumed that it was reserved for movies only.
-Most of us have seen Jean-Claude Van Damme doing it in ‘Kickboxer‘, there’s a video of Buakaw destroying a banana tree on Youtube, and contenders on the Thai Fight Kad Chuek TV show had to do it for a challenge (although I couldn’t find the video for that one), but other than that, I’ve never seen it done.
-Even if it was something that was purely just for show, I was pretty eager to try it out for myself.
-I picked out a fairly modest-looking one, as I wasn’t sure what to expect in terms of its hardness, while trying not to pick one that was too small.
-Master Toddy wasted no time in getting me started.
-He said very little and immediately shooed me over to the tree to get on with it while he waited on the other side of the road.
-Rather than coming with me and instructing me, he wanted to leave me to it so that I had no choice but to work it out for myself.
+Even if it was just a gimmick, I was pretty eager to try it out for myself.
+I picked out a fairly modest-looking tree, as I wasn’t sure what to expect in terms of its hardness, while trying not to pick one that was too small.
+Then, I was shooed over to the tree to get on with it while everyone else waited on the other side of the road.
+It was rather strange.
+I had no choice but to work it out for myself.

-Banana trees have rather soft bark which yields to pressure.
+Banana trees have rather soft bark, which yields to pressure.
 While this doesn’t make it a particularly effective tool for shin conditioning, it makes it excellent for sharpening techniques and showing the effectiveness of strikes.
 After every kick I landed, I could see the immediate effect that it had on the tree.
 The first kick that I threw didn’t make much of a dent, so I knew that I needed to adjust my technique; turn my hips more, lock my leg, change the angle at which my shin came down or whip my hips faster.
 Each time I adjusted, I could see the difference.
-Although the tree obviously lacked the movement that a bag would have given, it was extremely responsive and communicative in that way.
+Although the tree obviously lacked the movement of a bag, it was responsive.
 It told me exactly what I was doing wrong and how I needed to sharpen up.

 This was actually even more satisfying than kicking it.
-You can’t punch a tree down without feeling like a bad ass (I realise that a banana tree is technically a herb, but don’t take this away from me).
-After I’d successfully demolished that tree, Master Toddy told me to grab the one next to it and knee it down.
+You can’t punch a tree down without feeling like a badass (I realise that a banana tree is technically a herb, but don’t take this away from me).
+After I’d successfully demolished that tree, I was instructed to grab the one next to it and knee it down.
 This one was the easiest by far.
 In fact, it only took two or three strikes to break it down.

 Those who thought that my act of tree destruction was awesome were probably those who have seen the videos of Buakaw, JCVD or Thai Fight contenders doing the same and see it as some sort of elite test of toughness.
-While it may appear to be so, that isn’t entirely the case.
+While it may appear to be so, that’s not the case.
 It’s not about the sole act of breaking the tree, but the speed, accuracy and technique with which you do it.
-Besides, I found that the purpose of breaking the tree isn’t just for the sake of looking like a bad ass for doing it, but for the perspective on your technique that it gives you.
+Besides, I found that the purpose of breaking the tree isn’t just for the sake of looking awesome, but for the perspective on your technique that it gives you.
 I wasn’t trying to prove anything by doing it.

 So, contrary to popular belief, kicking banana trees isn’t going to give you Terminator shins (unless, perhaps, you kicked really old ones).
 If you’re looking to get shins of steel, you should probably look elsewhere.
 For most of us, the most sensible and viable option for shin conditioning is a heavy bag.
 However, a banana tree does give some very helpful feedback and allows you to see the actual effect of your kicks in more detail.
 I’m not suggesting that anyone should incorporate it into their regular training and go around kicking every banana tree they come across, but I definitely got more out of it than I thought I would.
-While it may seem incredibly cheesy and perhaps a bit redundant, it’s worth a try.
+While it may seem incredibly cheesy and perhaps a bit redundant, it was a useful exercise.